nxp-mcuxpresso/mcuboot/ext/nxp_encrypted_xip/mcuboot_encrypted_xip.md

 IPED is encryption unit for external flash specific for NXP RW61x, RT700 and MCXN MCUs.

-Note:__The extension currently support only IPED module in RW61x based on GCM algorithm.__
+Note: __The extension currently supports only IPED module in RW61x based on GCM algorithm.__

 Following image shows configuration of metadata structure used for devices with IPED.